Skip to main content

 Best practices

-Mid-evaluation weighting changes are the #1 source of post-award disputes.
+Mid-evaluation weighting changes are the top source of post-award disputes.
+Use the Criteria review step as a formal sign-off gate.

-“Technical approach (10%)” is too vague.
-Break it into sub-criteria with concrete scoring anchors (“10 = fully addresses all specified conditions; 5 = addresses most; 0 = does not address”).
+“Technical approach” is too vague to score consistently.
+Give each breakdown a description with concrete anchors, for example “100 = fully addresses all specified conditions; 50 = addresses most; 0 = does not address”.